OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:16

-“Whoever listens to you listens to me; whoever rejects you rejects me; and whoever rejects me rejects the one who sent me.”
+“Those who listen to you are listening to me; those who reject you are rejecting me; and those who reject me are rejecting the one who sent me.”

 ---